awisniewski21/ShengChengZi/README.md

     git clone https://github.com/awisniewski21/ShengChengZi.git
     ```

-2. Install dependencies
+2. Install the dependencies

     ```bash
     pip install -r requirements.txt
     ```

-3. Generate the dataset(s) of Chinese characters using the notebooks in [`core/dataset`](core/dataset)
+3. Generate the Chinese character datasets

+    ```bash
+    python gen_datasets.py
+    ```

+    This will generate both paired and unpaired datasets of 64x64 images using the fonts in `data/fonts/` and the Unihan data from `data/unihan/`

-4. Train models using the Python scripts in the repository root (see below)
+4. Train the models using the Python training scripts (see the [Training](#Training) section)
-5. (WIP) Run inference on the models
+5. Run inference on the trained models (see the [Evaluation](#Evaluation) section)

 ---